The Miz: Various feuds and alliances (2022–present)

 The Miz feuded with Edge, being defeated by him at Day 1, in a singles match and at Royal Rumble in a mixed tag team match including Maryse and Beth Phoenix.
-On the first night of WrestleMania 38 on April 2, the Miz and Logan Paul defeated The Mysterios.
+On the first night of WrestleMania 38 on April 2, the Miz and Logan Paul defeated The Mysterios (composed of Rey and Dominik Mysterio).
 After the match, the Miz performed his finishing maneuver, the Skull Crushing Finale, on Logan Paul, subsequently turning on him.
 This led to a match between the two at SummerSlam, which Paul won.
 In 2023, the Miz was the host of WrestleMania 39.
 At the event, the Miz lost impromptu matches against Pat McAfee and Snoop Dogg, the latter replacing a legitimately injured Shane McMahon early in the bout.
 At SummerSlam, the Miz entered into Slim Jim SummerSlam Battle Royal, but was eliminated by LA Knight.
 The Miz then entered into a brief feud with LA Knight, leading to a match at Payback with John Cena serving as special guest referee, which the Miz lost.
 On the September 15 episode of SmackDown, the Miz was defeated by Knight once again to end their feud.